-5. All students of the University of Colorado at Boulder are responsible for knowing and adhering to the academic integrity policy of this institution.
-Violations of this policy may include: cheating, plagiarism, aid of academic dishonesty, fabrication, lying, bribery, and threatening behavior.
-All incidents of academic misconduct shall be reported to the Honor Code Council (firstname.lastname@example.org; 303-735-2273).
-Students who are found to be in violation of the academic integrity policy will be subject to both academic sanctions from the faculty member and non-academic sanctions (including but not limited to university probation, suspension, or expulsion).
+All students enrolled in a University of Colorado Boulder course are responsible for knowing and adhering to the Academic Integrity Policy of the institution.
+Violations of the policy may include: plagiarism, cheating, fabrication, lying, bribery, threat, unauthorized access, clicker fraud, resubmission, and aiding academic dishonesty.
+All incidents of academic misconduct will be reported to the Office of Student Conduct & Conflict Resolution.
+Students who are found responsible of violating the academic integrity policy will be subject to nonacademic sanctions from the Honor Code as well as academic sanctions from the faculty member.
+Additional information regarding the academic integrity policy can be found at Student Honor Code Policy